ychinamale/rn_investest/README.md

 `./src/app-root.tsx` -> serves as the root of the app

-`./src/app/` -> houses all app-wide concerns such as the store, styles, environmentvariables etc.
+`./src/app/` -> houses all app-wide concerns such as the store, styles, environment variables etc.

 `./src/features` -> this is where you will find the redux slices and related hooksthat control key features in the app.